malgamves/CommunityWriterPrograms/README.md

   > Content focused on technical education around serverless development and FaunaDB.

 - [Figment](https://www.notion.so/Contributing-to-Figment-Learn-d8ff9cdc32ca4b58838d81d07eab49bd) - Around $100 - $1000 per piece
-  > Tutorials, guides, and documentation about blockchain and Web3.
+  > Tutorials, guides, and documentation about Blockchain and Web3.

 - [GraphCMS](https://graphcms.com/write-for-graphcms) - Up to $300 per piece
   > Technical tutorials or blogs with code about GraphCMS or GraphQL with Jamstack or tooling of your choice.